 WHAT ARE THE BEST AFRICAN COUNTRIES TO GO ON SAFARI?

 Tanzania is arguably the best safari country in Africa and many consider it to be the ultimate safari country.
-The Serengeti National Park is famous for the wildlife documentaries that are almost help paint the picture of most people’s dream safari.
+The Serengeti National Park is famous for the wildlife documentaries that almost help paint the picture of most people’s dream safari.
 Tanzania good weather allows for staying under canvas tented camps.
 The Serengeti National Park is famous for being endless plains teeming with animals.

 Tanzania has world renowned famous destinations like: Serengeti, Ngorongoro Crater, Zanzibar and Mount Kilimanjaro.
 It also has parks that are barely known, yet would be the crowned jewel in almost any other African country, like Ruaha, Tarangire, Katavi and Mahale National Parks.
 Tanzania is home to an estimated 4 million wild animals, including the continent’s largest populations lions.
-You cannot mention Tanzania without talking about the great migration of roughly 2 million wildebeest, gazelle, and wildebeest all slowly moving through the Serengeti ecosystem.
+You cannot mention Tanzania without talking about the great migration of roughly 2 million wildebeest and gazelle all slowly moving through the Serengeti ecosystem.
 Some of the most famous wildlife videography occurs when the wildebeest cross the crocodile infested waters of the Mara river.

 The majority of tourism in Tanzania occurs in what is called the northern circuit; which includes the Serengeti, Ngorongoro Crater, Lake Manyara, and Tarangire.
 As the great migration movement occurs so do best locations to be in the Serengeti.
 Many of the tented camps are also seasonal set ups that move with the migration.